 See other therapists in Chicago, IL.

-The crux of my approach is simple, but versatile: I use anything and everything available to me to make your breakthrough(s) possible.
-Frankly, the reality of your life history and circumstances require this far more than one or two of the best methods found in any psychology library.
+The crux of my approach is simple, but versatile: I use anything and everything available to make breakthrough(s) possible.
+But your life history informs how progress comes.
+Far more than any of the methods found in a psych library.

 MORE ON WHY I DO WHAT I DO:

 About 1/3rd of my clients progress best through being heard and having me carefully "reframe" our conversations for them.
 The advantage being: I hold up a mirror for them and encourage their successful moves.
 When we are not doing this, we are pondering/critiquing what caused the ineffective decisions and behaviors.
 This approach allows you to benefit greatly from experiencing steering the therapeutic alliance from begin to finish.
 Clients report this approach as "feeling like something Zen."

 Another 1/3rd of my clients are more eager for me to more actively guide the conversation in order to coach/model them help toward practicing new approaches over no longer effective decision & behaviors.
 This approach is a far cry from the overly-assertive methods seen on popular TV!
 It merely involves my being more active and, in some cases, more disclosure of my own clinical impressions for those who need practice after finding their own resources impaired.

 The remaining 3rd of my clients tend to benefit from a collaborative mix of the former two approaches.
 Toward the last several sessions with virtually all of my clients, our familiarity with each other allows this integrated approach to come about organically.
 Your own experiences (in and out of session) will determine how this progresses.